petercunha/reddit-helperbot/README.md

 HelperBot is a Python-based Reddit bot that listens for specific words in comments (like `@AI`).
 When activated, it reads the conversation thread, sends it to an AI model via OpenRouter, and posts the AI's response back to Reddit.

+## How to use
+Summon bot on Reddit by starting your message with @grok

 ## ✨ Features

 - Listens for comments starting with `@ai`, `@chatgpt`, `@gemini`, or `@grok` (case-insensitive).